Flora of Montserrat: Habitats

 Due to its topographical variation, Montserrat is host to diverse ecological environments.
 The eastern side of the island is dry and predominantly populated by plants in the genus Acacia, while the central and western parts of the island, particularly the Centre Hills Nature Preserve, includes tropical rainforests and cloud forests at high elevations.

 Vascular plants

 More than 1100 vascular plants have been recorded on Montserrat, almost 1000 of which are angiosperms.
 There are three described endemics: an epiphytic orchid (Epidendrum montserratense), a woody plant in the coffee family known by the common name "pribby" (Rondeletia buxifolia), and a treelet in the willow family (Xylosma serrata).
 X. serrata is possibly extinct, as it has not been observed since its habitat was buried in pyroclastic flow.

-Only two gymnosperms have been recorded on Montserrat: Araucaria heterophylla and Podocarpus coriaceus.
+Two gymnosperms have been recorded on Montserrat: Podocarpus coriaceus and Araucaria heterophylla, the latter of which is introduced.
 Of the ferns recorded, there are four tree ferns in the family Cyatheaceae and sixteen filmy ferns, among over 100 others.
 Nine species of Lycophytes have been recorded.

+Human uses

+Herbal medicine is common on Montserrat.
+A study, performed prior to the eruption of the South Soufrière Hills but published in 2004, found that 272 species in 78 families had local ethnobotanical uses.
+The majority of plants used in modern Montserratian folk medicine are endemic to the West Indies or introduced prior to the arrival of Europeans in the region.
+The modern Montserratian pharmacopoeia overlaps minimally with that of indigenous peoples of the Caribbean, with only 52 species endemic to the Americas in common, and 24 of those without a common medicinal use.
+Based on the proportion of plants used for the same purposes, "15% of Montserratian folk medicine could be derived from Amerindian sources."

+Some common drinks found on Montserrat include sorrel and tamarind teas.
+Like many Caribbean islands, breadfruit was introduced as a supplementary food crop when Montserrat's economy centered around plantations operated by enslaved people.

+The national flower of Montserrat is the red heliconia.